Napoli win thriller to knock Leicester out of Europa League

 Napoli's players celebrate after beating Leicester

+Napoli sent Leicester crashing out of the Europa League as the Italian side advanced to the knockout stages in a dramatic conclusion to Group C.

-Leicester were top of the group going into the final round of matches, but Brendan Rodgers' team were condemned to an unwanted place in the Europa Conference League after the defeat in Naples dropped them to third place.
+Leicester were top of the group going into the final round of matches, but the defeat in Naples dropped them to third place, meaning they will enter UEFA's third-tier tournament in the knockout play-off round in February.

+"I was focused on the Europa League and winning this group or at the very least finishing second.
+I'm not sure what it is, but I'm sure we will find out soon enough."

 Napoli had blown a two-goal lead as Leicester hit back to level by half-time, but Eljif Elmas's second goal of the game won it for the hosts after the interval.